crrivera/crrivera.github.io/index.md

 I'm currently on the look for my next challenge (software engineering internship!).
 I'm also always excited to meet new people so definitely drop me a line.

-Also, this site is still under construction so stay tuned!
+Lastly, this site is still under construction so stay tuned!
 In the meantime though, here is my [resume](https://www.quakefinder.com/).